synccomputingcode/syncsparkpy/docs/guide/project.rst

 .. image:: /_static/orchestration.png

 Each run has its own location in S3 under the project location for event logs and configuration.
-It is keyed by timestamp to make browsing in the console easier, and run ID to gaurantee uniqueness:
+It is keyed by timestamp to make browsing in the console easier, and run ID to guarantee uniqueness:

 .. code-block:: text